Connect with others who understand.

 “If you have psoriasis and one of your flare-ups looks different than usual, you should see a doctor to rule out shingles or another serious rash or allergy,” said a MyPsoriasisTeam member.

-In this article, we compare psoriasis and shingles, two common skin diseases that have some similar symptoms but different causes and treatments.
+In this article, we compare psoriasis and shingles, two common skin diseases that have similar symptoms but different causes and treatments.

 What Are Psoriasis and Shingles?

-Psoriasis is a chronic (long-lasting) autoimmune skin condition that causes cells to build up rapidly on the surface of the skin.
-Psoriasis commonly affects the knees, elbows, and scalp, but symptoms can develop anywhere on the body.
-One of the most common symptoms is raised, scaly patches or plaques that may flake, itch, burn, or sting.
-Psoriasis isn’t not curable, but treatments can help you manage your symptoms and improve your quality of life.
+Psoriasis is a chronic (long-lasting) skin condition that causes cells to build up rapidly on the surface of the skin.
+Psoriasis usually affects the knees, elbows, and scalp, but symptoms can develop anywhere on the body.

 According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 3 people in the United States will develop shingles.
 A person’s risk of developing shingles increases with age.